-The Executive Board of the Association shall consist of a President, a President-Elect, a Past-President, a Secretary, a Treasurer, a Vice President for Public Relations, a Vice President for Advocacy, a Vice President for Membership, a Vice President for Professional Development, a Vice President-Elect for Professional Development, Vice President for SLP-Public Schools, Vice President for SLP-Healthcare, and a Vice President for Audiology Practice.
+The Executive Board of the Association shall consist of a President, a President-Elect, a Past-President, a Secretary, a Treasurer, a Vice President of Public Relations, a Vice President of Advocacy, a Vice President of Diversity, Equity, & Inclusion, a Vice President of Membership, a Vice President of Professional Development, a Vice President-Elect of Professional Development, Vice President of Public Schools, Vice President of Healthcare, and a Vice President of Audiology Practice.

 An electronic call for nominations will be issued in October of each year.
 Completed nomination forms must be received at the MSHA Office in November of the same year.
 The signature of a potential nominee must appear on the nomination form and indicates a willingness to be nominated for office, and, if elected, to serve as an officer of the Association.
 Each nominee's eligibility status will be verified.
 A slate of nominees will be prepared by the Administrative Staff and reviewed by the MSHA President, President-Elect, and Immediate Past President.
 Ballots will be distributed to Professional members in good standing in December of the same year, and are to be returned by January 10 of the following year.
 A final report of the elections will be made to the membership at the annual conference.

 - Presidents of the association serve for three years: one as President-Elect, one as President, and one as Past-President.
 A President-Elect is elected every year.
-The Vice-President for Professional Development serves two years: one as Vice-President Elect for Professional Development and one as Vice-President for Professional Development.
-Every year a Vice-President Elect for Professional Development is elected.
+The Vice-President of Professional Development serves two years: one as Vice-President Elect of Professional Development and one as Vice-President of Professional Development.
+Every year a Vice-President Elect of Professional Development is elected.
 These terms shall begin on the final day of the annual conference following the election.

 - All other officers shall be elected to serve a two year term beginning on the final day of the annual conference following the election.
-The Treasurer, Vice-Presidents for SLP-Public Schools, Public Relations, and Advocacy shall be elected for terms beginning in years ending in even numbers.
-The Secretary, Vice-Presidents for Audiology Practice, SLP-Healthcare, and Membership will be elected for terms beginning in years ending in odd numbers.
+The Treasurer; Vice-Presidents of SLP-Public Schools; Public Relations; and Advocacy shall be elected for terms beginning in years ending in even numbers.
+The Secretary, Vice-Presidents of Diversity, Equity, & Inclusion; SLP-Healthcare; Membership; and Audiology will be elected for terms beginning in years ending in odd numbers.

 Any member may institute recall charges against an officer whose conduct is felt to be contrary to the principles of ethics set forth in the Association's Code of Ethics or whose performance in office is considered unsatisfactory.
-Such charges shall be submitted in writing to the Ethics Committee.
-The Ethics Committee shall investigate these charges.
-The charged officer shall be invited to discuss the charges before a vote is taken.
-If the accused officer is voted guilty of the charges by a written ballot by a 2/3 vote of the Executive Board, such an officer shall be recalled from office.
-The officer may petition the Executive Board to have a full review of the charges placed on the agenda for the next Executive Board Meeting; such a petition must be honored.
+Such charge(s) shall be submitted in writing to the Ethics Committee.
+The Ethics Committee shall investigate the charge(s).
+The charged officer shall be invited to discuss the charge(s) before a vote is taken.
+If the accused officer is voted guilty of the charge(s) by a written ballot by a 2/3 vote of the Executive Board, such an officer shall be recalled from office.
+The officer may petition the Executive Board to have a full review of the charge(s) placed on the agenda for the next Executive Board meeting; such a petition must be honored.
 A written ballot shall be taken at the Executive Board; a 2/3 vote of the Board in attendance at that meeting in favor of the officer will negate the vote of the Executive Board.